 A nation-wide search for a new queen began – the first recorded beauty contest in the world.

 A young Jewess was among the candidates.
 Her beauty was so extraordinary that she 'pleased' even the chief eunuch Hegai, who had been castrated while still a young boy – there is a note of irony here.

-wonders too at the background story to all this, whether
+wonders too at the back story to all this: did

 To get an idea of the magnificent surroundings in which she lived, see the ruins of ancient Persepolis at Bible Archaeology: Palaces